 WSOGCO registration

 After a CE has performed the WSOGCO subscription procedure, the CE shall perform the WSOGCO registration procedure described in clause 5.2.2.1.
-The CE shall generate and send the CERegistrationRequest message to the CM to which it is subscribed.
+The CE shall generate and send the cxMediaRegistrationRequest message to the CM to which it is subscribed.
+After receiving CxMediaRegistrationResponse from GCO, The CE shall generate and send the CERegistrationRequest message to the CM to which it is subscribed.

-Table below shows CxMessage fields in CERegistrationRequest message when requesting registration.